Md. could spring forward permanently with daylight saving time bill

 Crosby also noted the effect the yearly time change can have on parents with children.

-“I promise you, on March 9th, parents will be struggling to get their kids out the door,” the delegate said.
+“Nobody likes getting their kids up for school the next day,” Crosby said.
+“I promise you, on March 9th, parents will be struggling to get their kids out the door.”